 This boat had four people prying her through the water whenever the speed dropped below 4 knots, two on the pedals and two on stand-up paddles.
-They won this year's R2AK out of determination and a lot of pedaling.

 This system on Wild Card seemed like it pushed the boat really well.
 There was only one unit and no rowing stations and they finished third.
-I never found out what is inside the leg, but my guess is gears and a shaft.
+I never found out what is inside the leg, but my guess is right-angle gears and a drive shaft.

 My drive unit from last year was on the Olson 30 Dreamcatcher.
-It got modified a lot at the upper end to allow facing aft instead of sideways and it was still going strong at the end of the race.
+It got modified a lot at the upper end to allow facing aft instead of facing sideways and it was still going strong at the end of the race.